 Kelvin has been passionate about mainstreaming sustainability in the real-world context.
 Apart from professional career, his postgraduate publication explores the potential to enhance a city’s international position and social development through mainstreaming urban greenery in its city branding exercise.
-He is now working as Senior Project Officer at the Policy for Sustainability Lab, Centre of Civil Society and Governance of HKU, for the Partnership for Sustainability Leadership in Business project.
+He is now working as Assistant Project Manager at the Policy for Sustainability Lab, Centre of Civil Society and Governance of HKU, for the Partnership for Sustainability Leadership in Business project.

 |2015-2016||The University of Hong Kong|

 |2020-2022||The University of Hong Kong|

 Partnership for Sustainability Leadership in Business (supported by HSBC)